DavidAnson/markdownlint/doc/Rules.md

 This rule is triggered on any lines that end with unexpected whitespace.
 To fix this, remove the trailing space from the end of the line.

+Note: Trailing space is allowed in indented and fenced code blocks because some languages require it.

 The `br_spaces` parameter allows an exception to this rule for a specific number of trailing spaces, typically used to insert an explicit line break.
 The default value allows 2 spaces to indicate a hard break (\<br> element).